sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 You can keep going this way for as long as you like, adding parameters to the model based on the largest MI, and eventually you will achieve a satisfactory fit.
 But there will also be a strong possibility that in doing this you will have created a monster!
-A model that is ugly and deformed and doesn’t have any theoretical sense or purity.
+A model that is ugly and deformed and does not have any theoretical sense or purity.
 In other words, be very careful!

 So far, we have checked out the factor structure obtained in the EFA using a second sample and CFA.
-Unfortunately, we didn’t find that the factor structure from the EFA was confirmed in the CFA, so it’s back to the drawing board as far as the development of this personality scale goes.
+Unfortunately, we did not find that the factor structure from the EFA was confirmed in the CFA, so it is back to the drawing board as far as the development of this personality scale goes.

 Whereas there are sometimes good reasons for allowing residuals to covary (or